 - Using a 4 quart dutch oven or other pot with a lid, brown the ground beef and break it up into small pieces.
 Once the meat is browned, remove any fat that might have rendered using a spoon.
 Then add the chopped onion and cook until softened, 3 to 4 minutes.

 - Next, add the beef broth and diced tomatoes and the liquid in the can.
 Use a wooden spoon to scrape up any browned bits on the bottom of the pan.
 Then stir in the spices and butter.
 Bring the pot to a boil.

-- Place all of the chopped cabbage into the pot, lower the heat to a simmer and cover with a lid.
+- Place all of the chopped cabbage into the pot, lower the heat to a simmer and cover with a cocked lid.
+This will allow the liquids to evaporate.
 Steam the cabbage for 20 minutes until it is soft, stirring the cabbage and turning every 5 minutes to ensure it is cooked evenly throughout the pot.

 - Once the cabbage is tender, add the sour cream and stir it in until fully dissolved into the dish.
 Serve the ground beef and cabbage hot.

 - Substitute ground beef with ground chicken or turkey.
 Also Italian sausage could be used.